yahoo/CMAK/README.md

  - Add partitions to existing topic
  - Update config for existing topic
  - Optionally enable JMX polling for broker level and topic level metrics.
+ - Optionally filter out consumers that do not have ids/ owners/ & offsets/ directories in zookeeper.

 Cluster Management